 Signal logging in rapid accelerator mode does not log the following kinds of signals.
 When you update or simulate a model that contains these signals, Simulink® displays a warning that those signals are not logged.

 Signals that use a custom data type

-If you set the Configuration Parameters > Solver > Sample time constraint parameter to
+If you set the Configuration Parameters > Solver > Periodic sample time

 Rapid accelerator mode supports signal logging, with the requirements and limitations described in Signal Logging in Rapid Accelerator Mode.

 Top-model and Model block software-in-the-loop (SIL) and processor-in-the-loop (PIL) simulation modes support signal logging.
 For a description of limitations, see Top-Model SIL/PIL Limitations and Model Block SIL/PIL Limitations in the Embedded Coder® documentation.

 Array of buses signals support signal logging, with the requirements described in Import Array of Buses Data.